DEFRA/ffc-demo-api-gateway/README.md

 It is much quicker to use the provided [docker-compose.yaml](./docker-compose.yaml) file for development.
 At the moment the compose file only contains the mine-support api, not stubs or images for other required services.

-The docker-compose file can be launched via `./bin/start-compose`.
-This will start a nodemon session watching for changes in `.js` files.
+The docker-compose file can be launched via `./bin/start`.
+This will start a nodemon session watching for changes in `.js` files, and attach to the running service.
+Logs will be tailed and the service may be brought down by pressing `Ctrl + C`.

+The start script will also create the required `mine-support` network so that it can communicate with other Mine Support services running alongside it through docker-compose.

 For the volume mounts to work correct via WSL the application needs to be run from `/c/...` rather than `/mnt/c/..`.